NafNgeru/my-first-website/README.md

 ### Author: Naftaly Ngeru
-- Incase your stuck or there is an error somewhere, contact me on Mattermost on naftaly.kamonjo@student.moringaschool.com
+- Incase you are stuck or there is an error somewhere, contact me on Mattermost on naftaly.kamonjo@student.moringaschool.com